ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 ```
 {: codeblock}

-Submit the spark application.
+Submit the hello application.
 Notice the single and double quotes, it is a little tricky:
 ```
 ibmcloud ae-v3 spark-app submit --instance-id $GUID \
   --app "cos://$bucket.$service/hello.py" \